DmitriKulkov/react-site/README.md

 # Redstore pet project repository
-This repository unites front end back repositories for better access.
+This repository unites front and back repositories for better access.